 Hope this helps!

-How to change Critical & Low Level Battery Action in Windows 8 or Windows 7 may also interest you.
+How to change Critical & Low Level Battery Action in Windows 10/8/7 may also interest you.
+This way, you can change WHAT Windows does, after its battery level drops below certain levels.